Translation management

 • Can be scaled up easily

-• Can be post-edited as a way to improve accuracy
+• Can be post-edited for enhanced accuracy

-Disadvantages of machine translation:
+Limitations of machine translation:

 • Not suitable for all projects